Impacts and Costs of Forced Displacement

 Alongside a state-of-the-art literature review, this project has developed a comprehensive mixed-methods framework to measure the impacts and costs of forced displacement and to identify and evaluate means to minimise negative impacts and maximise positive opportunities – published as Guidelines for Assessing the Impacts and Costs of Forced Displacement.

 In spring 2013, pilot testing of part of the Guidelines was conducted in Jordan to assess the fiscal impacts of Syrian refugees.
-The second phase of the project is focusing on further testing and refinement of the methodology.
+The second phase of the project focused on further testing and refinement of the methodology.